JairCodes/netdefend-lab/docs/switch-2960-setup.md

 ## Purpose

-This guide walks you through the physical connection, console access, and core configuration steps required to prepare a Cisco 2960 switch for the NetDefend Lab environment.
+This guide walks you through the physical connection, console access, and core configuration steps required to prepare a Cisco 2960 switch for the NetDefend environment.

 ## Physical Connection
 1. Connect a Cisco console cable (RJ-45 to USB adapter) from your PC/Laptop to the **Console** port on the 2960
-2. Power on the router; observe LEDs next to the console port
+2. Power on the switch; observe LEDs next to the console port
 3. Proceed to your Device Manager and check for:
     - Serial Line (e.g., COM1, COM2, COM3)
     - Bits per second (Speed)